canonical/pebble/docs/reference/cli-commands/identities.md

 (reference_pebble_identities_command)=
 # identities command

-The identities command lists all identities.
+The `identities` command is used to list identities.

 ## Usage